Cover

 si enim tam familiaris erat mulieris, quam vos vultis, istos quoque servos familiares dominae esse sciebat. sin ei tanta consuetudo, quanta a vobis inducitur, non erat, quae cum servis potuit familiaritas esse tanta? ipsius autem veneni quae ratio fingitur? ubi quaesitum est, quem ad modum paratum, quo pacto, cui, quo in loco traditum? habuisse aiunt domi vimque eius esse expertum in servo quodam ad eam rem ipsam parato; cuius perceleri interitu esse ab hoc comprobatum venenum.

-For if he was so intimate with the woman as you will have it, he knew that those slaves also were on intimate terms with their mistress.
-But if an association as close as you allege did not exist between the two, how could there have been such close intimacy between him and the slaves?
-But as to the poison itself, what theory is invented about that?
-Where was it procured, how was it prepared?
-In what way, to whom was it handed over, and where?
-It is said that Caelius had it at home and tried its effect on a slave who had been procured for that very purpose; and that his very speedy death proved to Caelius the efficacy of the poison.
+For if he was on as close terms with the woman as you wish, he knew that those slaves were also on close terms with their mistress.
+But if there was not as much familiarity with her as is alleged by you, how could there have been as much closeness with the slaves?
+But of the actual poison – what theory is invented?
+Where was it acquired, how was it prepared?
+In what way, to whom, in what place was it handed over?
+They say that he kept it at home and its potency was tested on a slave obtained for this very purpose; by his very speedy death the poison was verified by Caelius.

 61